dojot/docs/source/using-api-interface.rst

   used to publish messages.
 The topic should assume the pattern ``/<service-id>/<device-id>/attrs`` (for instance: ``/admin/efac/attrs``).

-- If you do define a topic in device template, then your device should publish its data to it and set the client-id parameter.

 - MQTT payload must be a JSON with each key being an attribute of the dojot device, such as: